brhr-iwao/pixxy/README.md

+ Pixxy.exe is packed in the zip file on "the [Releases](https://github.com/brhr-iwao/pixxy/releases) page".

 ## pixXY

 ### Overview
 Pixxy is a WIN32 application for image measurement. it is pronounced same as pixy [piksi].

 ### Installation
 No installation is needed for a Windows user.
 Double click the icon "pixxy.exe" and you can run pixxy.
+Pixxy.exe is packed in the zip file on "the [Releases](https://github.com/brhr-iwao/pixxy/releases) page".

 If you meet the error massage "This application failed to start because the application configuration is incorrect.
 Reinstalling the application may fix the problem." when you try to run pixxy,